Description:

 Chemistry Minor for Biology Majors

 Many biology majors at Purchase qualify for a minor in chemistry.
-Biology majors who complete Biochemistry for the BS have already taken enough chemistry and need only submit the Application for a Program of Minor Study.
+Biology majors who complete Biochemistry for the BS have already taken enough chemistry and need only submit the Declaration of Minor.
 Other biology students must take only one course beyond Organic Chemistry (e.g., CHE 3150, 3510, or 4610).

 Faculty